xueyiju/chocopy-wasm-compiler-B/design/frontEnd-design.md

 ## 1. Change the Code input box of compiler side

+The input box is slightly out of screen and the result will show on the side of interaction mode.
+What we try to implement here is to move result to the bottom of compiler mode and make sure they can shown on the same page.
+The size of box will keep unchanged and we can scoll inside the box.

 ## 2. The input box of interaction mode remains center

+Right now, the box of interaction will add to the bottom of all the input boxes and dispear if user doesn't scoll down.
+We can keep the the last one box still seen to users when users doesn't operate.

 ## 3. Make adjustment of proportion of two mode on Web page

+The compiler sides will need more space.

 ## 4. The size of input box of interation mode remains the same

+The input boxes of interaction mode can change to different size.
+We want to keep them in same size.

 ## 5. Show the number of code line on the compiler side